Tenzro Testnet is live —request testnet TNZO

 };

 Models are stored in a concurrent data structure indexed by model ID.
-Each model includes metadata such as name, version, category (Language, Vision, Audio, Multimodal), modality (TextToText, TextToImage, ImageToText, etc.), and provider information.
+Each model includes metadata such as name, version, modality, and provider information.

-Tenzro organizes models by category and modality to enable efficient discovery.
-Categories represent the broad domain, while modalities describe the input/output types.
+Tenzro organizes models by modality to enable efficient discovery.
+The ModelModality enum describes the input/output domain a model serves.

 }